Wah Wah Springs Caldera

-The Wah Wah Springs Caldera is a supervolcanic eruption remnant discovered in 2013 in Utah.
+Wah Wah Springs Caldera is a supervolcanic eruption remnant discovered in 2013 in Utah.
 It released 5500 to 5900 km3 of tephra, as the Wah Wah Springs Tuff, about 30.06 million years ago in the early Oligocene.
 It is the largest of the Indian Peak-Caliente Caldera Complex, and includes flows over 500 m (1,640 feet) thick at the most.
 It is considered one of the largest single explosive eruptions known in Earth's history, and the second most energetic event to have occurred on Earth since the asteroid impact at the end of the Cretaceous period.